-Elizabeth Rust has over eight years’ experience with Massachusetts affordable housing programs and regulations from many aspects and a current focus on the municipal perspective.
+Elizabeth Rust has 10+ experience with Massachusetts affordable housing programs and regulations from many aspects and a current focus on the municipal perspective.

-Elizabeth directs the innovative Regional Housing Services Office, an inter-municipal collaborative between Acton, Bedford, Burlington, Concord, Lexington, Sudbury and Weston.
+Elizabeth directs the innovative Regional Housing Services Office, an inter-municipal collaborative between Acton, Bedford, Burlington, Concord, Lexington, Sudbury, Wayland and Weston.
 The RHSO provides administrative housing services to these towns, assisting them with proactive monitoring, project technical support and affordable housing expertise.

 Elizabeth is an approved lottery and monitoring agent, and administers lotteries, qualifies applicants for income eligibility, and performs resale agent services for the Sudbury Housing Trust.

 Additionally, Elizabeth assists other municipalities in affordable housing planning and monitoring efforts as an independent contractor.

 Dan is a housing consultant who has been with the RHSO since its inception.
 He has 20+ years of experience in real estate primarily in the areas of program administration and affordable housing finance.
 He continues to consult with for-profit and not-for-profit developers seeking state housing subsidies.
 From 1995 to 2005, he worked in the HOME and HSF programs at the Mass.
 Dept. of Housing and Community Development.
 Previously he worked for the New York Department of Housing Preservation and Development, the Boston Department of Neighborhood Development and the Asset Liquidation division of the National Credit Union Administration.